-The carbon intensity of a company is the ratio of its GHG emissions, calculated in tonnes of CO2 equivalent, to its total turnover converted into the reference currency, it being specified that the Sub-Fund will take into account emissions calculated on scopes 1 (carbon footprint from fixed or mobile sources controlled by the organisation), and 2 (indirect emissions linked to energy consumption to produce goods and services), as defined by the Greenhouse Gas Protocol.
+The carbon intensity of a company is the ratio of its GHG emissions, calculated in tonnes of CO2 equivalent, to its total turnover converted into the reference currency, it being specified that the Sub-Fund will take into account emissions calculated on scopes 1 (carbon footprint from fixed or mobile sources that are controlled by the organisation), and 2 (indirect emissions linked to energy consumption to produce goods and services), as defined by the Greenhouse Gas Protocol.

-The sources used to determine GHG emissions may include information published by emitters as well as additional data source from major databases such as for example ISS, S&P Trucost or Bloomberg.
+The sources used to determine GHG emissions may include information published by emitters or collected from specialist external data sources (ISS, S&P Trucost or Bloomberg, for example).
 However, the Sub-Fund may exclude specific issuers from the calculation where no information is available and where sector averages are not considered relevant by the Management Company.
-The weighted average intensity of the portfolio is calculated weekly according to the methodology specified by the EU commission.
+The portfolio's weighted average intensity is calculated every week in accordance with the methodology laid down by the European Commission.

 The Management Company will monitor compliance with the threshold applicable to the Sub-Fund in connection with any investment or divestment decision.
-In the event that the relevant threshold is exceeded during the course of the investment as a result of a deterioration in the carbon intensity of one or more issuers in the portfolio, the Management Company will carry out the necessary arbitrages, in the best interest of the shareholders, in order to ensure that the weighted average carbon intensity of the Sub-Fund is again at least lower by 20% than that of its investment universe at the end of the quarter following the quarter in which the excess was observed.
+In the event that the 20% threshold is exceeded during the course of the investment as a result of a deterioration in the carbon intensity of one or more issuers in the portfolio, the Management Company will carry out the necessary arbitrages, in the best interest of the shareholders, in order to ensure that the weighted average carbon intensity of the Sub-Fund is again at least lower by 20% than that of its investment universe at the end of the quarter following the quarter in which the excess was observed.